The Darling Apron

 • Instant pistachio pudding - This gives the muffins their subtle green color and unique pistachio flavor along with making the muffins extra moist.
 A drop or two of green food coloring could be added if you want a more prominent green color.

 • Buttermilk - Adds a slight tang to the batter.
-The acid in the buttermilk will also react with baking soda to give the muffins their "lift" and create that ideal domed top.
+The acidity reacts with baking soda for a tender texture and those high muffin tops.

 • Almond extract - I love the combo of pistachio and almond.
 The almond extract works to bring out more of the pistachio flavor and complements it beautifully!